-We are donated clothes which we recycle for use by homeless poeple or to raise funds for the charity, and some is turned back into fibre.
+We recycle donated clothes for use by homeless people or others in poverty, or to raise funds for the charity through sale in our charity shop.
+Some is turned back into fibre.

-We carefully select new equipment we buy, for its environmental pedigree, but as a charity we also take donations of office equipment that is saved from scrap, but which may not have had the highest environmental standards in its original construction.
-We think its re-use off-sets this.
+We carefully select new equipment we buy, for its environmental pedigree, but as a charity we also take donations of office equipment that is saved from scrap, and given further or extended life.